Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-Alternatively you can click directly a row in the list to select the checkbox to the row and display the editing toolbar.
+Alternatively you can click directly a row in the list to select the corresponding checkbox and display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - [RETRY]
   Click this button to restart the selected ETL process.
-This button is only displayed, when a single checkbox of an ETL process with the **Error** status is selected.
+This button is only displayed if a single checkbox of an ETL process with the **Error** status is selected.
 The *Process will be retried shortly* pop-up window is displayed in the upper right corner.

   ![ETL processes](../../Assets/Screenshots/DataHub/Settings/ETLProcesses/ProcessRetried.png "[ETL processes]")